chouseknecht/symfony-mariadb-nginx/README.md

 ### php.ini

-A template is used to create the php.ini file inside the *ansible_symfony_1* container.
-Lots of variables can be set in *ansible/group_vars/all* These settings will be applied to the symfony container as well as the nginx container the next time you run *make build*
+A template is used to create the *php.ini* file that used in both symfony and nginx containers.
+Variables used in the template are set in *ansible/group_vars/all*.

-<h2 id="symfony-demo">Start with the symfony demo</h2>
+<h2 id="symfony-demo">Start with the symfony demo project</h2>

 Instead of starting with an empty project, you can start with a fully functioning demo, try it out, deploy it, and see how the framework performs.